-The data from the United Kingdom up to early July (with an observed hospitalisation rate of 1-2%) is advantageous in that patients have generally not been hospitalised for infection control purposes.
-The denominator is also likely to be more complete than most, as it is derived from vigorous case finding and contact tracing [18].
+Descriptions of hospitalisation rates at the national or European level are unusual because of the paucity of hospital surveillance systems.
+The data from the United Kingdom up to early July (with an observed hospitalisation rate of 1-2%) are useful because patients at that time had generally not been hospitalised for infection control purposes.
+The denominator is also likely to be more complete than is often the case, as it is derived from vigorous case finding and contact tracing [21] [16].
 However, more recent estimates of case hospitalisation rates have limited value at the moment given the influence of various numerator and denominator biases that are likely to occur.
 Therefore only a selected number of suspected cases are currently laboratory tested and they mainly represent those hospitalised.
-However, for reasons previously stated, the overall number of clinical cases is unknown [17].
+However, for reasons previously stated, the overall number of clinical cases is unknown [20].
 It is therefore best to rely on population estimates of hospitalisation rates.
-In the southern hemisphere, rates ranged from 9-25 per 100 000 population.
+In the southern hemisphere, rates ranged from 9 to 25 per 100 000 population [29].
 Except for the UK figures above, data on hospitalisation rates are not yet available for Europe.
-Eventually the rates will be sensitive to the capacity of European hospital services, the ability of primary care to absorb care and traditions of populations to bypass primary care and go directly to hospital emergency departments.
-For these reasons, recommended planning assumptions will tend to be generous and higher than have been observed in the Southern Hemisphere (see section 2.2.8).
+Eventually the rates will be sensitive to the capacity of European hospital services and primary care, and traditions of populations to bypass primary care and go directly to hospital emergency departments.
+For these reasons, recommended planning assumptions will tend to be generous and higher than have been observed in the southern hemisphere (see section 2.2.8).